devstark-com/enum-object/README.md

 // the result will be the same
 ```

+When using object items, the `value` property of each item is required.

 ### Enum keys
 In case of object notation input object's keys always will be the enum keys.

-As for Array notation, it depends on type of array elements.
+As for Array notation, it depends on type of array items.

-1) simple literal items (String, Number) will be both key and values
+1) simple literal items (`String`, `Number`, `Boolean`) will be both key and value
 2) for object items there should be `key` property defined for each input array item

 All the examples below will result in the same set of enum keys: